-To be eligible for an ECT grant, all specified activities must be undertaken on, or associated with a long-term experiment (LTE) such those that are currently on the ECT register, please click here for a list of eligible sites.
+To be eligible for an ECT grant, all specified activities must be undertaken on, or associated with, a long-term experiment (LTE) such as those that are currently on the ECT register.
+Please click here for a list of eligible sites.

 Grants are provided to fund research and to cover travel costs associated with communicating scientific findings.
 The ECT also provides funds to undertake essential maintenance at LTEs.

 Grant recipients must comply with the ECT Data Policy which is available here.

 We provide funds of up to £1000 for research projects undertaken on LTEs that are currently on the ECT register.
 Funding can be used to cover the following costs:

 - to facilitate extraordinary work such as supporting visiting scientists, students or public engagement;

 - support for researchers to visit or to facilitate comparative studies between existing long-term ecological experiments.

 We support students undertaking undergraduate or postgraduate research projects at LTEs currently on the ECT register.
 Funds might be used for: